Back Pain Explained: Causes, Types, and Natural Relief Without Medication

 Natural methods work for most mild-to-moderate cases, but you should seek medical help if:

-You have unexplained weight loss, fever, or bladder/bowel issues
+You have unexplained weight loss, fever, or bowel issues.

 Conclusion: Healing Your Back Naturally